Republic of Texas: Government

+The Republic of Texas established a robust legal system, including a Supreme Court to interpret and uphold the Constitution.
+The Constitution itself could be amended through a two-thirds vote in both houses of Congress, followed by ratification by the people.
+Major constitutional changes during this period often related to issues of land grants, taxation, and the powers of the executive and legislative branches.
 The court system inaugurated by Congress included a Supreme Court consisting of a chief justice appointed by the president and four associate justices, elected by a joint ballot of both houses of Congress for four-year terms and eligible for re-election.
 The associates also presided over four judicial districts.
 Houston nominated James Collinsworth to be the first chief justice.
 The county-court system consisted of a chief justice and two associates, chosen by a majority of the justices of the peace in the county.
 Each county was also to have a sheriff, a coroner, justices of the peace, and constables to serve two-year terms.
 Congress formed 23 counties, whose boundaries generally coincided with the existing municipalities.
 In 1839, Texas became the first nation in the world to enact a homestead exemption, under which creditors cannot seize a person's primary residence.

+The Republic's political landscape was marked by factionalism with two primary groups emerging, the War Party and the Peace Party.
+The War Party, led by figures like Mirabeau B. Lamar, advocated for a more aggressive stance against Native American tribes and Mexico which favoring expansion and military action.
+The Peace Party, associated with Sam Houston prioritized diplomacy, compromise, and a more cautious approach to foreign policy.
+These factions often clashed over key issues shaping the Republic's domestic and foreign policies/affairs.
+"Prior to this time, factions were the order of the day.
+Before the Revolution, there was the "Peace Party" and the "War Party".
+Once the path to Revolution was clear, the "Peace" faction was subsumed by the "War" faction, and for a brief time, Texians seemed to agree with each other, at least in terms of politics" (65).